 A multi-pronged approach over the course of 3-12 months typically restores insulin sensitivity and reverses Pre-Diabetes and Type 2 Diabetes:

 - A low carb, nutrient dense diet, ideally under the careful guidance of a knowledgeable and experienced practitioner (such as Dr. Emily!).

 - Intermittent fasting (aka time restricted eating) – also with guidance, as above.

-- Stress-reduction techniques such as acupuncture, meditation, yoga, play, etc., in part to help reduce the overproduction of cortisol, a stress hormone which raises blood sugar.
+- Stress-reduction techniques such as acupuncture, meditation, yoga, play, laughter, creativity, etc., in part to help reduce the overproduction of cortisol, a stress hormone which raises blood sugar.

 - Plentiful, good quality sleep on a regular basis and on a fairly regular schedule.

 - Appropriate quality and quantity exercise for your body and goals (ie. not too little, not too much, with a mix of aerobic activities and strength training that includes some HIIT)